ricardomiron/cider-documentation/quickstart/config.md

   loglevel: "ERROR"
 ```

 Next we specify folder and file locations.
-File paths are given relative to a "parent" directory: Either the `input_data` \
-directory or the `working` directory (they should not have leading slashes).
-The locations of the parent directories must \
-be specified with absolute paths (with leading slashes).
-Files \
-under the `input_data` directory will not be modified; the `working` directory is used for program outputs, which may or may \
-not act as inputs for later steps.
-For example, the featurizer writes features to the `working` directory, and then the ml module \
-reads features back in from that directory.
-At present, file names/sub-paths written programmatically under the `working` directory \
-are hard-coded and can't be specified in config.
+File subpaths are given relative to a "parent" directory: Either the `input_data` directory or the `working` directory (file subpaths should not have leading slashes).
+The locations of the parent directories must be specified with absolute paths (with leading slashes).
+Cider will not modify files under the `input_data` directory.
+It will use the `working` directory for program outputs, some of which may act as inputs for later steps.
+For example, the featurizer writes features to the `working` directory, and then the ml module reads features back in from that directory.
+At present, file names/sub-paths written programmatically under the `working` directory are hard-coded and can't be specified in config.

 ```
 path: